VinAIResearch/Blur2Blur/README.md

 * <b>trainC, trainD</b>: Blur/Sharp images from the Known Blur dataset for the target blur domain.
 * <b>testA</b>: Blurry images from the `test-set` of the Unknown Blur dataset.

+PhoneCraft, a real-world testing dataset, can be accessed by this [link](https://drive.google.com/drive/folders/1pe04sO5ZtKdATCCKX_BGsiph0h5kETn5).

 ## Blur2Blur :rocket:

 ### Training